rethread-studio/rethread/code/repogram/README.md

 # Repogram

 The repogram is a generative visualization of a directory tree.
-Here it is run on the re|thread repo.
+Here, it's the re|thread repo.

 ## Data

 The data is extracted and analyzed with the [``data/tree_extraction.py``](data/tree_extraction.py) script, and stored in the [``data/repo_data.json``](data/repo_data.json) file.

-To create or update the JSON file, run ``py tree_extraction.py`` in the ``repogram/data`` folder.
+To create or update the JSON file, run ``py tree_extraction.py`` in the ``data`` folder.
 Python needs to be installed.

 ## Visualization

 There are two visualizations.
-They represent the same data with the same logic, but in different shapes.
+They represent the same data with the same logic (an animated breadth-first search), but in different shapes.
 They are web-based, created with [p5.js](https://p5js.org).

-In both cases, the order of the directories and files is shuffled (recursively), so that the visualization changes a bit each time we load it: it's generative!
+In both cases, the order of the directories and files is shuffled (recursively), so that the visualization changes each time the page is loaded: it's generative!

 ### Rectangular